zt-BIT/Spatio-temporal-Navigation-Map-based-on-Prediction/README.md

     <img src="https://github.com/zt600158/Spatio-temporal-Navigation-Map-based-on-Prediction/blob/master/figs/lane_change_t10.png" width="2300"/><img src="https://github.com/zt600158/Spatio-temporal-Navigation-Map-based-on-Prediction/blob/master/figs/lane_change_t20.png" width="300"/><img src="https://github.com/zt600158/Spatio-temporal-Navigation-Map-based-on-Prediction/blob/master/figs/top_view_change.png" width="300"/>
 </div>

-## Local Path Planning
+## [Coming soon]Local Path Planning

 Based on the constucted 'Spatio-temporal Navigation Map', we further conduct local path planning for the ego vehicle.
 As the dynamic motion of the surrounding vehicles are tranformed into the static obstacles along the time axis, we employ Hybird A* algorithm to search the rough trajectory in a discrete space.
 Then the trajectory is represented by a continuous spline which confirms to the dynamic feasibility of the vehicles.
 Consequently, the spatio-temporal path planning is realized so as to avoid collisions with dynamic obstacles.
-The relevant work will be updated in this Github.
+The relevant work will be updated in this Github...

-The relevant